PositiveSumData/NationalOralHealthDataPortal/Data/Census_of_School-Based_Health_Centers/README.md

 # The Census of School-Based Health Centers

-The School-Based Health Alliance's Census of School-Based Health Centers provides information tracks health access information at schools across the country.
+The School-Based Health Alliance's Census of School-Based Health Centers tracks health access information at schools across the country.

 ## Utility